 Parietal cells secrete 2 liters of acid/ day.
-Optimal pH (between 1.8-3.5) for the function of the digestive enzyme pepsin.

-Stimulation of acid secretion involves translocation of H+/K+-ATPase to the apical membrane of parietal cell.
+Providing the optimal pH (between 1.8-3.5) for the function of the digestive enzyme pepsin.
+Stimulation of acid secretion involves translocation of H+/K+ ATPase to the apical membrane of parietal cell.